-Apion was born in Egypt, which does not mean that he was Egyptian: he could have been of Macedonian stock, or from another non-Egyptian ethnic group.
+Apion was born in Egypt, which does not mean that he was Egyptian.
+He could have been of Macedonian stock, or from another non-Egyptian ethnic group.
 Josephus claims that Apion was Egyptian (C. Ap.
-2.29–30) but he may have been attempting to denigrate him in the eyes of his Greco-Roman audience.
-In any case, at some point in his life Apion became an Alexandrian citizen and was part of the Alexandrian delegation to Rome after the riots of 38 CE.
-He was not a philosopher but rather a grammarian and a rhetor, renown for his expertise in the work of Homer.
-He had an encyclopedic knowledge, to the point of being quoted by Pliny in the latter’s Natural History, in connection with varied topics such as remedies made from animals, fishes’ intelligence, painting, the nature of stones, etc. His erudition and eloquence were famous in his time.
-Seneca notes that while Apion was travelling in Greece, he was recognized in every city as a second Homer.
-Unfortunately, he was also one of the main anti-Jewish voices in Alexandria in the first century CE.
+2.29–30) but that may have been a way of denigrating him in the eyes of his Greco-Roman audience.
+In any case, at some point in his life, Apion became an Alexandrian citizen and was part of the Alexandrian delegation to Rome after the riots of 38 CE.
+He was a grammarian and a rhetor rather than a philosopher, particularly renowned for his expertise in Homer.
+His erudition and eloquence were famous; his encyclopedic knowledge is evident from the range of topics about which he is cited in Pliny’s Natural History, including remedies made from animals, fishes’ intelligence, painting, the nature of stones, etc. Seneca notes that while Apion was traveling in Greece, he was regarded in every city as a second Homer.
+He was also one of the main anti-Jewish voices in Alexandria in the first century CE.
 Since he was famous, his ideas may have influenced other authors, including in the city of Rome, where he taught for some time.

 According to Josephus’s testimony, Apion referred to Posidonius and Apollonius Molon as having held anti-Jewish opinions: